cookpad/cookpad-performance/README.md

 ## Philosophy

-This gem should provide a set of plug-and-play performance monitoring amd troubleshooting tools for use in development and test environments.
+This gem should provide a set of plug-and-play performance monitoring and troubleshooting tools for use in development and test environments.

 Each tool should sit behind a feature toggle, and should be explicitly enabled through the use of environment variables.